-Clic takes great care to preserve your privacy and safeguard any personal details you provide to us, whether on this website or by another means.
+Mental Health UK takes great care to preserve your privacy and safeguard any personal details you provide to us, whether on Clic or by any other means.
 This Policy explains how we collect and use your information.

-By using our website or providing us with your personal information you are agreeing to this Policy.
+By using Clic or providing us with your personal information you are agreeing to this Policy.
 We update this Policy from time to time, so please check it regularly.

 We will communicate changes as often as we can.